Hernandez Macias 52, Centro Historico, San Miguel de Allende, Guanajuato, Mexico

 All rooms include rainfall shower heads, Bvlgari bath products, hair dryers, bathrobes, slippers, and a lots of mirrors, with the idea that many of the guests to Casa No Name arrive for the hundreds of weddings held in San Miguel each year.
 The linens and bedding are high quality and the rooms are tastefully put together.
 The upstairs suite, with a foliage-covered view of the downstairs garden is by far the most spacious and elegant, with a lounging daybed, high ceilings, and lots of square footage.

 The hotel has an incredible location for exploring the center of the city (they offer a tour of San Miguel in open-air utility vehicles for an additional cost).
 It is steps from the town's main plaza and the bevy of restaurants and bars that continue to sprout up in San Miguel each month.
 For travelers looking for luxury with a sense of place, Casa No Name is an excellent choice.
-While there is not much breadth to the facilities, its limited number of rooms mean more personalized attention and privacy then at some of the town's bigger luxury hotels.
+While there is not much breadth to the facilities, the limited number of rooms at this San Miguel de Allende bed and breakfast mean more personalized attention and privacy then at some of the town's bigger luxury hotels.

 Web Address: www.casanoname.com.mx